mahamud79/MyCalc/README.md

 # MyCalc
-A simple calculator with minimal UI, with dark mode and calculattion history.
+A simple calculator with minimal UI, with dark mode and calculation history.